CognizantOneDevOps/Insights/README.md

 For information on the latest features and updates please refer to the below mentioned link -> https://onedevops.atlassian.net/wiki/spaces/OI/pages/218936/About+InSights

 Latest Major Release Updates :

-Major Release v6.0 -
-Grafana upgraded to 6.1
-Bulk data upload facility
+Commercial Charting library support through Grafana 7.1.0